 The CFFP Designation Program is a unique curriculum designed specifically for faith communities.
-It’s not a training program but a tool that helps them talk about a subject they care deeply about—meeting children’s physical, emotional, and spiritual needs.
-And it’s all done in an environment that feels private and safe.
+This structured discussion series helps members of religious organizations talk about a subject they care deeply about—meeting children’s physical, emotional, and spiritual needs.
+Discussions are conducted in an environment that feels private and safe.
 Each faith community that completes the program is designated as a Charter Member of the Child-Friendly Faith Project and receives valuable marketing support.

 This video gives an overview of what the program is about.